In this review, we will check out the MasterCard Business Lounge at Bucharest Otopeni Airport (OTP).

 MasterCard Lounge entrance requirements

-The only difference between the lounges is that some holders of premium credit cards (mostly Romanian-issued cards) can also gain access depending on their card’s benefits.
+The only difference between the lounges is that some holders of some premium MasterCard credit cards issued by a few Romanian banks can also gain access to this lounge.

-Priority Pass and similar lounge membership programmes are currently not accepted at both the TAROM and MasterCard lounge.
+Priority Pass and similar lounge membership programmes are currently not accepted at both the TAROM and MasterCard lounge, although you should be able to pay for one-time access.

 As I was flying on Aegean Airlines to Athens, I was granted access courtesy of my Star Alliance gold status with the Turkish Airlines Miles&Smiles frequent flyer programme.